 An HP/Agilent 8510A, 8510B or 8501C is easily configured to use a Kirkby Microwave VNA calibration kits - cal kits as they are often called.
-The method of setting up the coefficients differs between the 8510 models in the 8510 series of VNAs, as the 8510C has a floppy disk drive, but the 8510A or 8510B have a floppy disk drive.
+The method of setting up the coefficients differs between the 8510 models in the 8510 series of VNAs, as the 8510C has a floppy disk drive, but the 8510A or 8510B have only a tape drive.
 Configuring the 8510C is a bit easier than the 8510A or 8510B, as the 8510C has 3 ways to do this, but the 8510A and 8510B only has two.
 The extra method the 8510C offers (using a floppy disk), is the easiest way to configure the 8510C.

 If you have an 8510A or 8510B instrument, which will not have a floppy disk, then the easiest way to install the coefficients is to have a PC with an HP/Agilent or National Instruments GPIB card, install the VNA Cal Kit Manager 2.1.
 The following .ckm files are example files - for best results, either create a ckm file yourself using the coefficients supplied with the kit, and the VNA Cal Kit Manager 2.1 software, or ask us to supply a file.